 Figure 32.
 Example of uniform hazard spectra (UHS) computed at six selected target sites (all country capitals plus Almaty, Kazakhstan) for 10% probability of exceedance in 50 years.
-It must be noted that the sharp amplitude peak is due to lack of calculation periods below 0.1s and should be considered just as a graphical artifact.
-PGA is conventionally presented at period 0.02s (50Hz).

 Figure 33.
-Map of the computed peak ground accelerations (PGA) with 5% probability of exceedance for 50 years investigation time (corresponding to about 1000 years return period) for rock conditions (Vs30 of 800m/s).
+Map of the computed peak ground accelerations (PGA) with 5% probability of exceedance for 50 years investigation time (corresponding to about 1000 years return period).

 Figure 34.
-Map of the computed peak ground accelerations (PGA) with 10% probability of exceedance for 50 years investigation time (corresponding to about 475 years return period) for rock conditions (Vs30 of 800m/s).
+Map of the computed peak ground accelerations (PGA) with 10% probability of exceedance for 50 years investigation time (corresponding to about 475 years return period).

 Figure 35.
-Map of the computed peak ground accelerations (PGA) with 39% probability of exceedance for 50 years investigation time (corresponding to about 100 years return period) for rock conditions (Vs30 of 800m/s).
+Map of the computed peak ground accelerations (PGA) with 39% probability of exceedance for 50 years investigation time (corresponding to about 100 years return period).